Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 Note:

 My edited nMonte version can be slow unless you have a very powerful machine.
 For most users, Vahaduo is faster and more convenient.
 I mainly created this version for fun and to stretch my R coding skills.
+You should get the same exact results using Vahaduo.
+As long as you're using the same .txt files I provide in the /Datasets/ directory nothing should change since you're running the same coordinates for your models.

 ## Contact